Jiisala/Tira-labra-2022/Documentation/testing_report.md

    43.75894284248352 seconds

 By Investigating the result we can see that the BSP algorithm, cellular automata and RNG perform at much faster pace than Floodfill or corridors.
 For floodfill that is expected, because it potentially needs to visit each cell of the map multiple times.
 There are versions of the algorithm that are optimized better than the one used here.
 The different algorithms used are of course not directly comparable with each other, in terms of performance, but the test shows clearly which of them would need to be optimized most urgently if better performance was sought.

+# Manual testing

+Through out the developement vigorous maual testing has taken place.
+As the aim of the program is to generate usable and above all aesthetically pleasing dungeons, testing the different settings and seeing that everything works as intended has been valuable tool.
+Most of the testing has not been recorded, but the testing done for will be written to a log file that can be inspected later.
+Bellow I will attach some images of generated dungeons and explanations on how different combinations of settings affect the results.